Ethan Herrold, Denver maternity photographer, holding his camera against a peach studio wall.

 HOW I GOT HERE

 Before pregnancy became my subject, I spent years shooting landscapes, commercial work, and portraiture.
 The shift wasn't random.
 It was a collision of two things I cared about deeply: the art of the human form and the power of showing someone a version of themselves they didn't know existed.
+What started as a fine-art portrait practice became Colorado Maternity Photography: the only Colorado studio dedicated entirely to expectant mothers

 Pregnancy became the canvas for both.